 Sorry, but there’s no 1-word answer.
 “Probably not” is the most useful 2-word answer.

 Thanks to Canada’s Income Tax Act (ITA), deductibility of insurance premiums is a complicated maze of specific rules for specific scenarios.
-(If you don’t believe me, check out the index to the ITA – the index alone is enough to make your head spin.)
-So this article gives you an introduction to the topic, but it’s not the last word on the subject.
+(Don’t believe it?
+Check out the index to the ITA – the index alone is enough to make your head spin.)

 Are these insurance premiums tax-deductible?

-Businesses: A corporation can deduct life insurance premiums if they are used as security for a loan, the same as an individual.
-Again, tax advice is a must.
+For businesses: It’s the same as an individual.
+A corporation can deduct life insurance premiums if they’re used as collateral for a loan.
+Again, it’s recommended to get tax advice for this.

-Businesses: If your business pays the premiums for your employees: Yes, provided they’re a reasonable business expense.
+For businesses: Does your business pay the premiums for your employees?
+If yes, these premiums are tax deductible as long as they’re a reasonable business expense.

 LIFE INSURANCE USED FOR CHARITABLE GIVING

-Businesses: Yes, if the charity owns the policy.
-Again, tax advice is a must for this strategy.
+For businesses: Yes, if the charity owns the policy.
+Again, please seek tax advice for this strategy.

 LIFE OR HEALTH INSURANCE OWNED BY AN EMPLOYEE, WITH PREMIUMS PAID BY EMPLOYER

-Individuals: N/A – key person insurance isn’t purchased by individuals on their own lives.
+For individuals: Not possible since individuals can’t buy key person insurance to insure their own lives.
 In any event, it would be treated the same as individual insurance.

-Businesses: No. Premiums a business pays for life or health insurance are not deductible when the business will get the insurance benefit.
+For businesses: No. Premiums a business pays for life or health insurance aren’t deductible when the business will get the death benefit.

 GROUP HEALTH INSURANCE PROVIDED BY EMPLOYER, FOR EMPLOYEES